-- A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture.
-There was an active patient participation group. - The practice was transparent, collaborative and open with stakeholders about performance.
+- A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture. - There was an active virtual patient participation group however the practice had experienced difficulties in forming a regular patient participation group. - The service was transparent, collaborative and open with stakeholders about performance.